-- Inform the DSL immediately. - Don't make promises, e.g. to keep secrets. - Stay calm and be available to listen. - Listen with the utmost care to what the child is saying. - Don't "put words in the child's mouth" but note the main points carefully. - Keep a full record date, time, what the child did, said etc.; on the school's 'record of concern' form using a body map if appropriate.
-See Appendix 1. - Reassure the child and let them know that they were right to inform us. - Inform the child that this information will now have to be passed on.
+- Inform the DSL immediately. - Don't make promises, e.g. to keep secrets. - Stay calm and be available to listen, do not show that you are shocked orupset. - Listen with the utmost care to what the child is saying and believe them. - Don't "put words in the child's mouth" but note the main points carefully.
+Allow time to talk freely without using leading questions. - Reassure the child and let them know that they were right to inform us. - Inform the child that this information will now have to be passed on. - Keep a full record date, time, what the child did, said etc.; on CPOMs at woodlandsealing.cpoms.net.
+Body maps are also available on this platform if necessary.